Distemper in Dogs

-Cause and Pathogenesis of Distemper in Dogs:
+Cause and Pathogenesis of Distemper:

 The genus “Morbillivirus” in the family “Paramyxoviridae” causes dog distemper.
 This virus is similar to viruses that cause measles and rinderpest.
 Distemper in dogs is a contagious disease and usually spreads via the air, contact with and contamination caused by an affected dog.
 Dogs may shed the virus for quite some time after recovery.